microsoftgraph/microsoft-graph-training/tutorials/includes/java/app-only/05-get-all-users.md

 - It uses `select` to request specific properties
 - It uses `top` to limit the number of users returned
 - It uses `orderBy` to sort the response

-The key difference is that this code uses the `_appClient`, not the `_userClient`.
-Both clients use the same syntax and request builders, but were configured with different credentials.